 - Contains links to example documents as well as templates to help readers implement practices

 This book is a compilation of lessons I have learned in my personal experiences as a data manager, knowledge collected from existing books and papers (many written by librarians or those involved in the open science movement), as well as advice and stories collected through interviews with other researchers who work with data.
 I want to be clear that I did not formally study research data management, unlike research data librarians who are experts in this content.
-Much of this book will be based off of lessons learned from firsthand experience and this book is my attempt to hopefully save others from making the same mistakes I have personally made or seen others make.
-I can not emphasize enough that if you work for a university and you have the opportunity to consult with a librarian for your project, you absolutely should!
+Much of this book will be based on lessons learned from firsthand experience, and this book is my attempt to hopefully save others from making the same mistakes I have personally made or seen others make.
+I cannot emphasize enough that if you work for a university and you have the opportunity to consult with a librarian for your project, you absolutely should!

 With that said, there is a long list of people I would like to acknowledge for their contributions to this book and for supporting me in this process.

 There were many people who graciously allowed me to interview them about their current data management practices.
 They are Mary McCraken, Ryan Estrellado, Kim Manturuk, Beth Chance, Jessica Logan, Rebecca Schmidt, Sara Hart, and Kerry Shea.
 These interviews were integral to supplementing my personal knowledge with the broader experience of others in the field.
-Yet, they affirmed that yes, data management is hard, especially in the context of some of the complicated study designs we work with in education research, and that everyone who works in this field wishes that better training, support systems, and standards existed.
+They also affirmed that yes, data management is hard, especially in the context of some of the complicated study designs we work with in education research, and that everyone who works in this field wishes that better training, support systems, and standards existed.
 Thank you to everyone who gave me an hour of their time to share their experiences and knowledge!
 I also have to give a special thank you to Jessica Logan for being the first person I met who appreciates all things data management as much as I do, and since having our interview, has provided invaluable support while working on this book.

 Much appreciation to Wendy Reinke as well.
-Joining a project where she had already created documentation and tracking systems was my first glimpse into building tools that help you manage data and my love of research data management grew out of this experience.
+Joining a project where she had already created documentation and tracking systems was my first glimpse into building tools that help you manage data, and my love of research data management grew out of this experience.

-I want to say thank you to the POWER Data Management Issues in Education Research Hub.
+I want to say thank you to the POWER Issues in Data Management in Education Research Hub.
 Regularly meeting with this group of data managers, researchers, students, and professors over the last two years has been an amazing source of both support and learning and has greatly increased my understanding of data management.

 Last, thank you to Josh for fully supporting me in the decision to write this book and to Fox for being the reason I remember to step away from my computer from time to time and have fun.